dutcoin/dutcoin/README.md

 # What is Dutcoin?
-dutcoin is a Blockchain using the highly-secure and power-efficient NIST5 algorithm.
+Dutcoin is a Blockchain using the highly-secure and power-efficient NIST5 algorithm.
 Combining limited Proof-of-Work, dutcoin coin (dutcoin) is unique in its distribution.

 <a name="specifications"></a>
 ## Technical Specifications